 Teenagers are sometimes more open to reading if they can do it on some kind of electronic device.

-It’s set in the future at a time when humans have discovered a drug –Longevity - that allows them to live indefinitely.
+This book is set in the future at a time when humans have discovered a drug that allows them to live indefinitely.
 But when no-one ever dies, population control becomes a big issue so Longevity is only available to those who sign The Declaration agreeing not to have children.